GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/reference/index.md

 You can use these slow replay options only in the **Recorder**.
 To add timeouts to the recording itself, see [Adjust timeouts for steps](/docs/devtools/recorder/reference/#adjust-timeout).
 {% endAside %}

-### Set breakpoints and step through replays {: #breakpoints-and-step-through }
+### Set breakpoints and execute step by step {: #breakpoints-and-step-through }

-To set a breakpoint and step through the execution:
+To set a breakpoint and execute step by step:

 1. Hover over the {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/zhUoD4aBvxnMuS6pPYXO.svg", alt="Step.", width="20", height="20" %} circle next to any step in a recording.
 The circle turns into a {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/CsjCuL4zNf4tlwL9sFq9.svg", alt="Breakpoint.", width="20", height="20" %} breakpoint icon.
 1. Click the {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/CsjCuL4zNf4tlwL9sFq9.svg", alt="Breakpoint.", width="20", height="20" %} breakpoint icon and [replay the recording](/docs/devtools/recorder/#replay).
 The executions pauses at the breakpoint.